Concordia has an exciting history that goes back to its founding in 1926.

 - 1995 Joined Concordia University System

-Guided by a mission of preparing leaders for lives of service and a vision to be a university recognized for integrity, academic excellence and a Lutheran ethos, Concordia took the necessary steps of faith to achieve that vision and live that mission.
+Guided by the vision to be a university recognized for integrity, academic excellence and a Lutheran ethos, Concordia took the necessary steps of faith to achieve that vision and live that mission.

 On October 26, 2008, Concordia celebrated the opening of the new campus, which enables Concordia to expand and improve the services offered to students and other constituents.
-Committed to our value of lifelong learning, Concordia continues to improve the campus and its resources, which enhances the experience of our students, faculty, staff and the community.
+The University is poised to empower students of all backgrounds to lead lives of critical thought, compassionate action and courageous leadership.

 The newest additions to Concordia includes the softball field, IncubatorCTX and the new Concordia Esports arena